jattenberg/fbprophet_dockerfile/README.md

 # fbprophet_dockerfile
-a docker image with fbprophet
+a python 3.8 docker image with fbprophet